-Giants' Deandre Baker set to be released on bail after alleged armed robbery, reports say
+Giants' Deandre Baker, Seahawks' Quinton Dunbar out on bond after alleged armed robbery: NFL players' lawyers

-New York Giants cornerback Deandre Baker was released from jail in Broward County, Fla., after he posted bail that was set at $200,000 on Sunday morning.
+New York Giants cornerback Deandre Baker and Seattle Seahawks’ Quinton Dunbar were released from jail in Broward County, Fla., after they posted bail Sunday, according to their attorneys.

-Baker turned himself over to police on Saturday after authorities in Florida issued arrest warrants for him and Seattle Seahawks’ Quinton Dunbar for their alleged involvement in an armed robbery last week.
+The players had turned themselves in after police in Florida issued arrest warrants over their alleged involvement in an armed robbery last week.

-Baker’s attorney, Patrick G. Patel, reported that Baker has been released on bond, and he is confident that a complete investigation of this matter will prove Baker's innocence.
+Baker’s attorney, Patrick G. Patel, reported that Baker has been released on bond, and he was confident a complete investigation of this matter will prove Baker's innocence.

 “We sincerely thank all law enforcement for their diligent efforts to uncover the truth herein and sincerely apologize for the distractions that this event has caused to Deandre’s team, teammates, and the NFL community during this difficult time in everyone’s life,” Patel said in a statement.